nmwsharp/geometry-central/docs/docs/surface/algorithms/signed_heat_method.md

 `#include "geometrycentral/surface/signed_heat_method.h"`

-## Vector Heat Solver
+## Signed Heat Solver

-The stateful class `VectorHeatSolver` shares precomputation for all of the routines below.
+The stateful class `SignedHeatSolver` shares precomputation for all of the routines below.

-??? func "`#!cpp VectorHeatSolver::VectorHeatSolver(IntrinsicGeometryInterface& geom, double tCoef=1.0)`"
+??? func "`#!cpp SignedHeatSolver::SignedHeatSolver(IntrinsicGeometryInterface& geom, double tCoef=1.0)`"

-    Create a new solver for the Vector Heat Method.
+    Create a new solver for the Signed Heat Method.
 Precomputation is performed lazily as needed.

     - `geom` is the geometry (and hence mesh) on which to compute.
 Note that nearly any geometry object (`VertexPositionGeometry`, etc) can be passed here.

     - `tCoef` is the time to use for short time heat flow, as a factor `m * h^2`, where `h` is the mean edge length.
 The default value of `1.0` is almost always sufficient.

-    Algorithm options (like `tCoef`) cannot be changed after construction; create a new solver object with the new settings.
+## Signed & Unsigned Geodesic Distance

-## Scalar Extension
+TODO

 Given scalar data defined at isolated source locations on a surface, extend it to the entire domain.
 Each point on the domain will take the value of the nearest source point.
 Note that the fast diffusion algorithm means the result is a slightly smoothed-out field.